 Natural Gas Vehicles

-They may soon find a permanent place in our transportation system because the nation is getting serious about reducing carbon emissions.
-Plus, there are abundant domestic gas supplies to keep prices affordable and reduce dependence on foreign oil.
+They may soon find a permanent place in our transportation system, because the nation is getting serious about reducing carbon emissions.
+Abundant domestic gas supplies are keeping prices affordable and reducing dependence on foreign oil.

-1. Affordable - You can save as much as 40 percent compared to the cost of a gasoline.
+- Affordable.
+You can save as much as 40 percent compared to the cost of gasoline.

-2. Green - NGVs run cleaner than gasoline or diesel, reducing greenhouse gas emissions.
+- Green.
+NGVs run cleaner than gasoline or diesel, reducing greenhouse gas emissions.
 The American Council for an Energy-Efficiency Economy named the Honda Civic GX NGV the Greenest Vehicle of the Year eight years in a row.

 Where are they?